vault713/grinbox/README.md

 Note that Bob needs to provide a number of grinbox headers to the GET command:
 1. Grinbox-Port-From - the public port from which to read the slate
 2. Grinbox-Signature - the proof that Bob indeed has access to read from port specified in 1

+Note the GET command will return the first available slate in Bob's queue.
+If the queue is empty a 404 is returned.

 In reply Bob gets the data he requires to process the slate: